 This time countermeasures were confirmed to be effective as dose rate reduction methods.
-We will evaluate the contribution and durability of Hi-F Coat and NWC pre-oxidation operation and also examine the effectiveness as a permanent countermeasure.
+We are now evaluating the contribution and durability of Hi-F Coat and NWC pre-oxidation operation and also examine the effectiveness as a permanent countermeasure.

 As further countermeasures, an on-line monitor, zinc injection and temporary shielding will be examined by the dose rate reduction committee.